PixelsCamp/docs/CALENDAR.md

 This page explains how you can add the Pixels Camp schedule to your favorite desktop or mobile calendar app and make sure it's always up to date.

-You can always find and use the web version (mobile responsive) at this address: https://pixels.camp/schedule/
+You can always find and use the web version, which is mobile responsive and has a pretty printable version, at this address: https://pixels.camp/schedule/

 ## Technical details